Skip to content

 }

-SELECT value_text, COUNT(*) as user_count
+SELECT value_text, COUNT(*) AS user_count

-FROM experience_data
+FROM feedback_records

 WHERE field_id = 'features_used'